UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 SQL Always On Repository - [sql-2016-alwayson](https://github.com/Azure/AzureStack-QuickStart-Templates/tree/master/sql-2016-alwayson)

 > [!NOTE]
-> This will download just sql-2016-alwayson folder from the repository instead of downloading all of it.
+> This will download just the sql-2016-alwayson folder from the repository instead of downloading all of it.
 >
 > Change **RepoDirectory** to the desired folder.